Opeyemi1122/alx-low_level_programming/0x12-singly_linked_lists/README.md

-readmefile created for singly linked lists directory
+readmefile created for singly linked lists directory and files